kevinamiri/maila/src/pages/tools/copywriting/content-rewriter.en.md

 ## Testimonials

-> "Content Rewriter by copy.tools has revolutionized our content creation process.
+> "Content Rewriter by Maila.AI has revolutionized our content creation process.
 It has saved us so much time and effort, and the quality of the rewritten content is outstanding." - _James T., Marketing Manager_

 > "This AI-powered content rewriter has been a game changer for my blog.
 My posts are now more engaging, and my search engine rankings have improved significantly." - _Sarah L., Blogger_

-> "I'm impressed with the ease of use and the speed at which Content Rewriter by copy.tools generates fresh content.
+> "I'm impressed with the ease of use and the speed at which Content Rewriter by Maila.AI generates fresh content.
 I highly recommend it to anyone looking to improve their copywriting." - _Emma K., Freelance Writer_

 ## Call-to-Action

 Are you ready to revolutionize your content creation process?
-[Get started with Content Rewriter by copy.tools today!](#)
+[Get started with Content Rewriter by Maila.AI today!](#)

-## Step-by-Step Guide on How to Use Content Rewriter by copy.tools
+## Step-by-Step Guide on How to Use Content Rewriter by Maila.AI

 1. **Sign Up:** Create an account and choose a suitable subscription plan.
 2. **Paste Your Content:** Copy and paste the content you want to rewrite into the input field.